AdenKoperczak/grib2pf/README.md

 `rainPalette`: The path to a GRS color table to use for this plot in areas with rain. (`MRMSTypedReflectivity` only)

-`snowPalette`: the path to a grs color table to use for this plot in areas with snow. (`mrmstypedreflectivity` only)
+`snowPalette`: The path to a GRS color table to use for this plot in areas with snow. (`MRMSTypedReflectivity` only)

-`hailPalette`: the path to a grs color table to use for this plot in areas with hail. (`mrmstypedreflectivity` only)
+`hailPalette`: The path to a GRS color table to use for this plot in areas with hail. (`MRMSTypedReflectivity` only)

 `title`: The title to display in Supercell-Wx